 You might also be wondering, “If one condom is safe, wouldn’t using two at the same time be even safer?”
 It’s not.
 Don’t do it!
 Using two condoms at the same time can actually make the material weak and cause the condoms to break.
 Also, don’t reuse condoms.
 They are designed to be used once and thrown away.
 Use a different condom for each different sexual encounter.

 Remember, condoms are just one form of birth control.
 While they are only about 85% effective at preventing pregnancy, they are the ONLY method that helps protects you from STIs.
 A condom should always be used in combination with another type of birth control .
 This is called dual protection.

 What do you do if a condom breaks during sex?

 If the condom breaks during sex, you might not realize it until after sex.
 If the condom breaks, stop having sex immediately and:

 - Get tested- and get your partner tested- for STIs.
-You can get tested for an STI by going to your regular doctor, health care provider or a clinic.
+You can get tested for an STI by going to your regular doctor, health care provider or a center.

 What are the side effects of birth control?

 Each type of birth control has its own side effects.
 And everyone is different, so your body may react differently than someone else to the same medicine.
 Talk to your health care provider before starting any form of birth control.
 Here are some more common symptoms you could experience:

 - Irregular periods or bleeding from the vagina

 If you are on birth control, can you still get pregnant?